WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 MUSCLE MEMORY – they play music after repetitious rehearsal, or do a kind of “improvisation” based on patterns, scales, arpeggios, exercises, riffs etc. that they drill into their memory, perhaps with a metronomic click to train time-keeping

-THEORY – they encode or decode music, based on theoretical data – lists of notes carrying pitch and duration values, and also intervals, keys, chords, time-signatures etc. (conventional ear-training and practical musicianship approaches are theory-based)
+THEORY – they encode or decode music, based on theoretical data – lists of notes carrying pitch and duration values, and also intervals, keys, chords, time-signatures etc. (conventional ear-training and practical musicianship approaches are also theory-based)

 YOUR INNER MUSICIAN ALREADY WORKS NATURALLY